This is not an ‘Astronaut Experience’. We do not train tourists

 2) To effectively understand and manage your physiological responses to high-G and changing-G environments through biometric analysis.

-1) In-flight training in an Extra 300 and Super Decathlon High-G research aircraft.
-You will learn how to use mechanical countermeasures and breathing techniques to mitigate high-G ascent and re-entry environments.
+1) High-G and microgravity Space Physiology flight with Patty Wagstaff using a Super Decathlon aerobatic aircraft, student using instrumentation while learning how to use mechanical countermeasures and breathing techniques to mitigate high-G ascent and re-entry environments.

 2) To complete all objectives which could not be completed in the previous days due to inclement weather or other contingencies.